 Same-sex marriages is legal across the country.
 In 2015, the U.S. Supreme Court heard a case called Obergefell v.
 Hodges.
 In that case, the U.S. Supreme Court ruled that state bans on same-sex marriage are unconstitutional.
 As a result, same-sex marriage is now legal in all states.

 In Washington, an "annulment proceeding" is legally known as a "Declaration Concerning Validity of Marriage" hearing.
 It is a way for the courts to cancel a marriage if they find that one of the requirements of a legal marriage was not actually present at the time the couple was married.

 To obtain an annulment, you must be able to establish that you fall within one of the statutory exceptions that allows your marriage to be declared "invalid."

 If a court finds your marriage to be invalid, it is as if the marriage itself never happened.
 Either spouse can file for a Washington annulment or declaration of invalidity.
 In the event that a spouse is married to more than one person, a child of the later marriage or any other legal spouse may also file a petition for invalidity.

-The basics of Washington's annulment and prohibited marriage laws are listed in the following chart.
+The basics of Washington's laws related to annulments and prohibited marriage are listed in the following chart.
 See FindLaw's Marriage Law Overview section for additional articles.